nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `set_marks c/<MODULE_CODE> s/<STUDENT_INDEX> a/<ASSESSMENT_NAME>`
 * `MODULE_CODE` refers to the code of the module (e.g. CS2113T).
-* `STUDENT_INDEX` refers to the index of the student in the module.
+* `STUDENT_INDEX` refers to the index of the student in student list of the module.
-* `ASSESSMENT_NAME` refers to the name of the assessment that is to be marked.
+* `ASSESSMENT_NAME` refers to the name of the particular assessment.

 Examples:
 * `delete_mark c/CS2113T s/1 a/Midterms`